jh603/ChemMCP/README.md

 See our website and document at [osu-nlp-group.github.io/ChemMCP](https://osu-nlp-group.github.io/ChemMCP/).

-Join our [Discord community](https://discord.gg/sfZ26Qt3) to discuss ChemMCP, get help, and connect with other users!
+Join our [Discord community](https://discord.gg/sfZ26Qt3) to discuss ChemMCP, get help, and build together!

+The current ChemMCP tools are mostly extended and updated from our prior work [ChemToolAgent](https://osu-nlp-group.github.io/ChemToolAgent/).
+Please check it for the tools' benefits in chemistry tasks.

 ## What is this?